 – We were pushed together as animals, frightened that the boat would sink, but we could not leave the boat - then they would have shot us.
 It was horrible, everyone was crying, says Zubir.

 I ask them how they were able to navigate across the waters.
 "They gave the task of steering the boat to one the refugees, and pointed in the direction we needed to go.
 They told us to follow the noise of people."

 The journey by boat took roughly two hours, and went well everything considered.
-The video below was captured on the 19th of November 2015 by Zubir when the family reached the shores of Lesbos.

 We couldn't leave the boat - or else they would have shot us.

 "The Talibans have killed several of the family's relatives, including the children's uncle who was executed brutally."